beveradb/ecs-digital-interview-test/NOTES.md

 We connect to the MySQL database with parameters specified on the command line, using the official 'mysql-connector-python' library.
 Oddly, this library wasn't able to function until the legacy 'MySQL-python' library was also installed.

+Despite this connector library being the officially endorsed method of interacting with a MySQL/MariaDB database, there are several drawbacks to using this library.
+For one, it is reliant on a native C++ client implementation, so may require certain packages to be installed on the machine running the script, decreasing portability significantly.
+Additionally, I encountered a segfault when using this library from the setuptools entry point.
+I've contributed to the [bug report](https://bugs.mysql.com/bug.php?id=89889#c485226), but this doesn't give me a huge amount of confidence in the library.

+Unfortunately, all of the alternatives I could find (e.g. PyMySQL, a pure python library) don't support executing multiple statements at once, meaning I would be required to implement a parser of my own to split statements in the input files and process them individually.
+This sounds like a highly error-prone thing to implement and would likely have many edge cases, so I wanted to avoid this if possible.

-Initially I attempted to re-use a single connection for the lifetime of the script, but found the connection was broken after certain operations (e.g. alter table) were executed, so switched to creating and closing the connection for each migration.
+Initially I attempted to re-use a single connection for the lifetime of the script, but found the connection was broken after certain operations were executed, so switched to creating and closing the connection for each migration.

 ##### Error handling
 As the purpose of this script is to apply schema changes to a database, and in our